StampedPassp0rt/DSI-DC-1/homework-policy.md

 # Homework

-Due
+What's Due When
-4/14 @ 9am Lab 3.4 (Independent Practice and Programming Fundamentals problems aren't due, but you should work on them if you                     finish Lab 3.4)
+- 4/14 @ 9am Lab 3.4 (Independent Practice and Programming Fundamentals problems aren't due, but you should work on them if                        you finish Lab 3.4)
-4/18 @ 9am Project 1
+- 4/18 @ 9am Project 1

 ## Things to note